Keshavrao Jedhe: Congress party

-Sanyukta Maharashtra Movement pioneer
+Samyukta Maharashtra Movement pioneer

-The Indian National Congress was pledged to linguistic states, but the States Re-organisation Committee recommended a bi-lingual state for Maharashtra-Gujarat, with Mumbai as its capital.
+The Indian National Congress was pledged to linguistic states, but the States Re-organisation Committee recommended a bilingual state for Maharashtra-Gujarat, with Mumbai as its capital.
 Its inauguration on 1 November 1956, caused a great political stir and, under the leadership of Keshavrao Jedhe, an all-party meeting was held in Pune and Samyukta Maharashtra Samiti was founded on 6 February 1956.
 In the second general election of 1957, the Samiti defeated the stalwarts of Congress by securing 101 seats out of 133, including 12 from Mumbai.
 The Congress could form a government only with the support of Gujarat, Marathwada and Vidarbha.
 Yashwantrao Chavan became the first Chief Minister of the bi-lingual Bombay State.

 S.M.
 Joshi, S. A. Dange, N. G. Gore and P. K. Atre fought relentlessly for Samyukta Maharashtra, even at the cost of sacrificing the lives of several people and finally succeeded in convincing Congress leaders that Maharashtra should form a separate state.
 The resignation of CD Deshmukh, the then Finance Minister of the Nehru Cabinet, had its salutary effect, and on 1 May 1960, the state of Maharashtra, which included western Maharashtra, Vidarbha and Marathwada was born with the blessings of Pandit Jawaharlal Nehru.